Immunization protects you from disease.Get protected, get immunized.

 People starting the series at 15 years of age or older and anyone with a weakened immune system need 3 doses.
 The doses are given over 6 months.

 After the recommended number of doses are given, HPV-9 vaccine is up to 99% effective in preventing HPV related disease from the 9 strains in the vaccine.
-These 9 strains cause up to:
+These 9 strains are associated with up to:

 The 9 strains of human papillomavirus cause most, but not all cervical cancers.
 Females still need to have regular Pap tests once they start having sexual contact even if they have had the vaccine.